 Gratuities for Expedition team and crew (recommended US$15 per person per day)

 Mandatory medical evacuation insurance

-Additional expenses due to delays or itinerary changes
+Additional expenses in the event of delays or itinerary changes